#Innsider’s guide to Reykjavík

 Revel in Reykjavík

 Tucked away on the western coast of Iceland, Reykjavík is full of great things to do and experience.
 Whilst the region may be known for its volcanic activity, dramatic geysers and natural hot springs, our crack team of #innsiders have uncovered some of the lesser-known, must-do activities in one of Europe’s most exciting cities.
+Discover these things to do in Reykjavik with us now!

 Where am I?